Tapfuma01/todo-app/README.md

 * TODO APPLICATION
 This is a task handling application whereby the user adds a task he wants to do and the user is also able to to delete it and to strike through it.
 ### Prerequisites
-To run the app you need to use Visual Studio,web-browser,an online server like xamp and the the right link for the app.
+To run the app you need to use Visual Studio, a web-browser,an online server like xamp and the the right link for the app.
 ### Installing
 There is no installation required
 ## Deployment